the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/project-structure.md

 # leanpub-end-insert
 ~~~~~~~

 The App component has to import all the components it needs to render.
-It doesn't need to import InputWithLabel, because it's only used for the SearchForm component.
+It doesn't need to import InputWithLabel because it's only used for the SearchForm component.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~